paidem/guacozy/README.md

 e.g.

 ## docker cmd example
-look up the latest version tag (e.g. v0.0.7)
 ```
-docker run -it --rm -p 8080:80 -p 8443:443 guacozy/guacozy-server:v0.0.7
+docker run -it --rm -p 8080:80 -p 8443:443 guacozy/guacozy-server
 ```

-This will start a container with sqlite database (destroyed after container is down)
+This will start a container with **sqlite** database (destroyed after container is down)
 In order to actually use it, it should be able to connect to **guacd** service

 You can find guacd containers here: